PyMVPA/PyMVPA/doc/source/datadb/haxby2001.rst

     signal is *not* detrended.

 mask*.nii.gz
-    Various masks in functional space provided by the original authors. `vt` refers to "ventral temporal", "face" and "house" masks are GLM contrast based localizer maps.
+    Various masks in functional space provided by the original authors. "vt" refers to "ventral temporal", "face" and "house" masks are GLM contrast based localizer maps.